ToyKeeper/qmk_firmware/keyboards/nuphy/air75_v2/ansi/keymaps/toykeeper/readme.md

 The `tk-jincao1` branch generally works pretty well.

+  * I might abandon this branch soon, and move all the keyboard+keymap code over to my qmk_userspace repo.
+This would keep things nicely in one place, and also allow updating to a newer QMK base more easily.

 The `tk-nuphy` branch is based on Nuphy's fork, which has unfixed problems:

+  * I've abandoned this branch and don't recommend using it.

   * The dipswitches don't use standard QMK APIs, so my usual dipswitch handler doesn't work.
 I fixed this in my tk-jincao1 branch.